HafizShahzadAli/Case-Study--Wish-List-Feature/README.md

 ## 8. Future Improvements

 - Add user authentication and accounts.
-- Push notifications for wishlist updates.
+- Paging or cursor for large number of products.
 - Product search and filtering.
-- Implement caching with Redis.
 - More detailed error handling and UX improvements.

 ---